 Seeing the city of Cleveland shrouded in mist and surrounded by a never-ending frozen wonderland was one of the most beautiful things I have ever experienced.
 That said, I think the experience outweighed the risks of falling through the ice and dying in frozen waters.
 Yep.

 We nervously proceeded down to the frozen waters, taking baby steps onto the edge of the lake.
 I had some prior experience being on frozen waters but to nothing of this magnitude.
 Those baby steps led us a damn good way away from the shoreline and eventually out in the direction of the city.
-I knew our time was running short and I would soon need to be at the airport but I was absolutely mesmerized by my surroundings and fully immersed in the experience to the point that I had essentially committed to walking the whole way back to Cleveland across the lake, even though I knew this would not be possible given the current circumstances.
+I knew our time was running short, and I would soon need to be at the airport, but I was absolutely mesmerized by my surroundings and fully immersed in the experience to the point that I had mentally committed to walking the whole way back to Cleveland across the lake, even though I knew this would not be possible given the current circumstances.

-Reality hit me and my walk towards the city came to an abrupt end when I had almost fallen through a thinning patch of ice exposing the opening water.
+Reality hit me, and my walk towards the city came to an abrupt end when I had almost fallen through a thinning patch of ice exposing the opening water.
 My only thought: nope.
 Andrew convinced me to back tuck out on the ice before walking back.
-The best part?
-I only took three steps away from the thinning ice and when I landed, I was inches away from going into the freezing waters.
+Want to know the best part?
+I only took three steps away from the thinning ice, and when I landed, I was inches away from going into the freezing waters.
 With the thought of becoming a popsicle, I ran away terrified.

 If this experience has taught me anything, it’s that you become open to the most beautiful experiences once you stop searching for them.
 Oh, and that standing on top of deep, ice-covered lakes is terrifying and Greyhound bus stations will forever be the worst.